zer0cache/matic-docs/docs/develop/getting-started.md

 - [Arkane](https://docs.polygon.technology/docs/develop/wallets/arkane/intro)
 - [Develop a dApp using Fauna, Polygon and React](https://docs.polygon.technology/docs/develop/dapp-fauna-polygon-react)

-### Already have a dApp?
+### **Already have a dApp?**

-If you already have a decentralized application (dApp) and you are looking for a platform to help you efficiently scale, then you are in the right place because Polygon allows you to:
+If you already have a decentralized application (dApp) and are looking for a platform to help you scale efficiently, then you are at the right place because Polygon allows you to:

 1. **Easily migrate from Ethereum Virtual Machine (EVM) based chain**: Polygon prides itself in being the ultimate Layer-2 scaling solution for Ethereum.
-You don't have to worry about the underlying architecture when deploying or moving your dApps to the Polygon chain as long as it is EVM compatible.
+You don't have to worry about the underlying architecture while moving or deploying your dApps to the Polygon Network as long as it is EVM-compatible.
-2. **Use Polygon as a faster transactions layer**: Deploying your dApp to the Polygon Mainnet allows you to use Polygon as a faster transaction layer for your dApps, you can get your tokens mapped by us.
-You can join our [telegram technical group](http://bit.ly/matic-technical-group) to learn more.
+2. **Use Polygon as a faster transaction layer**: Deploying your dApp to the Polygon Mainnet allows you to leverage Polygon as a faster transaction layer for your dApp.
+Additionally, you can get your tokens mapped by us.
+You can join our [technical discussions group](http://bit.ly/matic-technical-group) on Telegram to learn more.

-## Side note
+## **Side Note**

-If this is overwhelming, that’s okay!
-You can jump right into the fire and start hacking.
+If this is overwhelming, that’s alright!
+You can jump right into the action and start hacking.
 You’ve got this!
-Here are a few notes to take before you start diving into resources, repositories, and documentation:
+Here are some notes before you start diving into resources, repositories, and docs:

 1. **Beware the cost of being on the bleeding edge**: Like typical niche programming, dApps and blockchain development moves very quickly.
 While researching, you may find complex code repositories, 404s on a documentation site, or even no documentation.
-Use the opportunity and see it as an invitation to reach out to us on any of our social channels.
-The community is very open and welcoming.
+Use that opportunity to reach out to us via any social media channel.

-2. **The learning curve may be daunting, but the barrier to entry is low**: The community is very open and welcoming.
-Projects welcome Pull Requests(PRs) from outsiders, and support will be there if you’ve exhausted every other resource.
-We’re working on creating a better world and can use all the help we can get.
-We’re just glad you’re here.
+2. **The learning curve may be daunting, but the barrier to entry is low**: The community is very open and welcoming!
+Projects welcome pull requests from outsiders and resolve any blockers actively.
+We’re working on creating a better world and contribution in any form is appreciated.
+We’ll be grateful to onboard you into this amazing Web3 ecosystem.

-## Stay Updated
+## **Stay Updated**

-Decentralized application (dApp) development encourages network decentralization and embodies it.
-As developers worldwide, the best way to stay connected with the Polygon development is to follow our Social Media accounts.
-Links to all the Polygon community are [here](https://polygon.technology/community/).
+Decentralized application development encourages network decentralization.
+Follow our social media handles for more insights and updates about the Polygon ecosystem.
+You can find the links to all the Polygon communities [here](https://polygon.technology/community/).